KENILSHAHH/simpleNFTTutorial/README.md

 ## Part 1 - Building ERC721 smart contract using Solidity and Hardhat

-In this part, you will learn how to create an ERC721 smart contract using Solidity and Hardhat.
+In this part, you will learn how to create an ERC721 [Non Fungible Token Standard] smart contract using Solidity and Hardhat.
 You will deploy the smart contract to the Flow EVM testnet using Ethers.

 ### Installing And Initializing our Hardhat Project

-Divide each part into appropriate categories.

  Initialize a new Node.js project and install the required dependencies: